scverse/scvi-tools/docs/developer/maintenance.md

 Create a new GitHub release targeting the release branch with the same body as the previous release.
 Once the release is published, this will trigger the [release workflow] that will build the package and upload it to PyPI.
+Note that this workflow will only run if the version tag matches the `*.*.*` pattern (this pattern is protected by our GitHub rulesets).

 At this point, check that the version updates correctly on [PyPI].
 If necessary, follow the instructions in the next section.
 Additionally, check that [Read the Docs] builds correctly and